 The Client API is built on top of the HPSS security layer (either UNIX or Kerberos).
 It must be run on a platform that supports the Core Server's security layer.
 For example, if the Core Server is using Kerberos authentication then users on the client platform must be able to authenticate themselves with the Core Server's Kerberos realm.
 To access HPSS from client platforms that do not support the Core Server's security layer, FTP or Parallel FTP must be used.

 The Client API allows clients to specify the amount of data to be transferred with each request.
 The amount requested can have a considerable impact on system performance and the amount of metadata generated when writing directly to a tape storage class.
-See Section 3.9.6, "Location policy" and Section 3.11, "HPSS performance considerations" for further information.
+See HPSS performance considerations for further information.